How can M&S get back in fashion?

 The younger shopper: 'Change the store layout'

-"What do I like?
+"What do I like [about M&S]?
 That's a tricky one," says Bayley Freer.

 She went in to look for shoes because she thinks M&S does "sometimes have stuff that can be quite cool from a design perspective".

-Alas, its footwear was too expensive.
+Alas, nothing caught her eye.
 Bayley often shops at M&S for food - but not often for fashion.

 "I've found the odd piece which I've liked, but generally I'm more disappointed than I am happy with the clothes in there."

-Sometimes it's the fabric quality, sometimes the colours are "off-kilter", and sometimes they've "put odd detailing on" when they should have stuck to the classics.
+Sometimes it's the fabric quality, sometimes the colours are "off-kilter", and sometimes they've "put odd detailing on" when they should have stuck to a more simple design.

-Bayley also thinks the store layout needs changing: "It's a little bit off-putting to go in and see racks and racks and racks of shoes - it's a bit warehousey.
+Bayley also thinks the presentation of the shoes needs changing: "It's a little bit off-putting to go in and see racks and racks and racks of shoes - it's a bit warehousey.
 I feel as though I'm just buying something that's just part of a batch, a big batch."

 The industry veteran: '50p underpants'